pizza-programming-party/centralized-boilerplate/README.md

 Where `blacklist` is an array of realative paths to specific files that you do not want touched.

 #  To create your own
-If you company has specific boilerplate code you need in each repoistory, or if there isn't a boilerplate template for your usecase yet, then these are the steps for you.
+If you need specific boilerplate code to be shared accross repoistories, or if there isn't a boilerplate template for your usecase yet, then these are the steps for you.

 1. Create an npm package.
 The recommended naming style is `centralized-boilerplate.x`.
 Where `x` is something useful to you, like `package`, `service`, or something else.
 It depends how you conceptually group your stuff.
 You might want to maintain multiple packages, depending on your groupings.
 If you have a private NPM organization, then you can of course do `@scope/centralized-boilerplate.x`
 1. Add package as a dependency.